taka-rl/handwriting-digit-character-recognition/README.md

 # handwriting-digit-character-recognition
+**This project is currently under development.**
-A Flask web app for handwriting digit and character recognition using machine learning.
+A Flask web app for handwriting digit and character recognition.
-Although this project is currently under development, both digit and character recognition systems have been developed so far!
-Currently digit and character recognition systems have been implemented in separate routes(submit-digit, submit-character, upload-digit, upload-character).
-However, they will be in a single route based on functionalities(drawing or importing) later.
-For example, submit, upload.
+The functions implemented are as follows:
+- Handwriting drawn Digit/Character recognition
+- This app contains a data pipeline.
+  - Feedback mechanism where users can confirm or correct predictions, sending validated data to Google Spreadsheet for data collection.
+  - Retraining a model with the collected data to enhance accuracy.
+(Ideally but it isn't easy to collect a lot of data.
+Thus generated data from the MNIST dataset is used at the moment.)
+  - Automatically commit model files and deploy (This hasn't been implemented.
+Future plan)

+- Game mode(This hasn't been implemented.
+Future plan)

 ## digit and character recognition systems
 There are two ways to predict, drawing or importing images.